Spark Apps

 Based on the instance type, the following spark configurations are automatically set by default.

 The job lifecycle reflects the state of the driver node.
-A Spark job will fail if the driver node fails.
-If the clusterWorker node fails, a new node will be provisioned.
+A Spark job fails if the driver node fails.
+If the `clusterWorker` node fails, a new node is provisioned.
 Spark application failures can also cause the job to fail.

 The following things should be included in the Bash app's main script, described in the order in which they might be required.